 Where to Put Baby Swing

 Now it’s time for your baby to come home from the hospital and you’re wondering where to put your baby swing or how to set it up.
-Setting up baby nursery doesn’t need to be cumbersome as you think and it can be as easy as a breeze.
+Setting up a baby nursery doesn’t need to be cumbersome as you think and it can be as easy as a breeze.
 But where do you need to put things?
 Where should all the furniture go?
-Which place will do just best?
+Which place will do just the best?
 And, which place will be safest to put your baby swing?
 All these are necessary questions you need to answer before bringing in your baby or before setting up your baby swing and other baby gear.